All Episodes

 And they tried it.

-And if you put a little boy in a pink bedroom with a bunch of barbies, he'll end up not being masculine.
+And if you put a little boy in a pink bedroom with a bunch of Barbies, he'll end up not being masculine.

 Turned out not to be true.

-There are natural roles, and feminism came along and tried to tamper with them, change them.
+And feminism came along and tried to tamper with them, change them.

 And it didn't work.